shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Crap!
 Crap!
 Crap!”
 She blew on the flames, but they only spread faster.
 She picked up the nearest object, which happened to be the boots, and hit the table with them as fast as she could.
 The papers flew everywhere, catching the sheets in the trash on fire, and spreading the flames around her workshop.
 “Crap!”
 She grabbed her main outpost design and its materials list and headed out the door.

 But the door wouldn’t budge.
 It was screwed shut!
 Ersatzica looked around for her screwdriver.
 It glowed as it reflected the light of the flames it was under.
-Ersatzica reached out with a cat claw and extracted it from the fire, but it was already too hot too handle.
+Ersatzica reached out with a cat claw and extracted it from the fire, but it was already too hot to handle.

 *Cough.
 Cough.* The smoke was getting to her.
 She was trapped in a burning building, with no way out.
 But she wasn’t alone.
 “How-oooo—” She tried howling, but the sound didn’t come out right.
 She hurriedly put her wolf skin back on. *AWOOOO!* “Help!”